Nourish Healthy Skin with Spirulina Supplements

 The first species, Arthospira platensis, is what’s used to create dietary supplements like spirulina powder.

-6 Benefits of Spirulina for Skin
+6 Possible Benefits of Spirulina for Skin

 You might turn to spirulina as a skin care supplement if you suffer from acne or if you’re trying to protect yourself against the signs of skin aging.
-These are six of the greatest benefits and reasons to try it, especially if it's in a daily greens powder.
+These are six of the greatest potential benefits and reasons to try it, especially if it's in a daily greens powder.

-Amy Shapiro, MS, RD, CDN, told Healthline, “Spirulina fights free radicals, and, therefore, can prevent skin damage that can lead to wrinkles and signs of aging.”
+Amy Shapiro, MS, RD, CDN, told Healthline, “Spirulina fights free radicals and, therefore, can prevent skin damage that can lead to wrinkles and signs of aging.”

 This is thanks in part to phycocyanin, the active ingredient in spirulina that gives the blue-green algae its distinctive color.
+Spirulina also contains amino acids, the molecules that form proteins, which can help support collagen production.

 Millions of adults suffer from acne—whether it's chronic inflammation, blackheads, or cysts.
 One of the more natural alternatives to skincare products with salicylic acid is spirulina.
 Spirulina has strong antibacterial properties, which may help combat some of the underlying causes of acne and skin irritation.